ali-abdelaziz/eFly/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.4.

+# How to Use

+You can use the below user credentials to login:

+{
+  email: admin,
+  password: admin
+},

+{
+  email: user,
+  password: user
+}

+And you can swith between user and admin view by changing the role in the getRole() in the roles.service.ts file.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.